mcinglis/libmacro/README.md

 Read the header files for more documentation on the provided macros.
 See the [`tests/`](tests/) directory for example usage of the macros, and the expected output.

 Note that the functions relying on Libpp for dealing with variable arguments (e.g. `REQUIRE` and `ANY`) can only take as many arguments as the limit that Libpp was built with - by default, this limit is 128.
-If you want to accept more or less, build Libpp with the `LIBPP_LIMIT` set to your desired value: e.g: `LIBPP_LIMIT=256 make -B libpp`.

-[Questions](https://github.com/mcinglis/libmacro/labels/question), [discussion](https://github.com/mcinglis/libmacro/labels/discussion), [bug reports](https://github.com/mcinglis/libmacro/labels/bug), [feature requests](https://github.com/mcinglis/libmacro/labels/enhancement), and pull requests are very welcome.

 ## Releases